spm01/RMB_marketanalysis/README.md

 | Interbank funding | SHIBOR-HIBOR spread | **Highly significant** | Offshore RMB demand |

-**The spot exchange rate story that dominated 2022 headlines was a dollar story, not an RMB story.** Once Federal Reserve tightening is controlled for, the CNY-CNH sanctions effect disappears entirely.
+**The spot exchange rate story that dominated 2022 headlines was a dollar story, not an RMB story.** Once Federal Reserve tightening and global appetite for the dollar is controlled for, the CNY-CNH sanctions effect disappears entirely.

 **The interbank funding market tells a different story.** The SHIBOR-HIBOR